6413/BLL/README.md

     // Expanded inside NodeData_t
     BLL_set_NodeDataType
     // If set, NodeData_t typedefs itself to it

-    // Multiple type means how many different node pointers BLL will store.
-    // This is made for sending bll nodes to opengl.
-    BLL_set_MultipleType_LinkIndex
-    // >= 0, which type will store index
-    BLL_set_MultipleType_Sizes
-    // type size in array

     BLL_set_BufferUpdateInfo
     // Expanded at BLL buffer change.